 - 13 Hire the right employees for your restaurant

 - 16 Lay the foundations when you start a restaurant

 By working in a restaurant beforehand, you gain valuable insights on restaurant marketing, menu development, paying employees and much more.
-Plus you’ll experience first hand how fast-paced the industry can be – and whether it’s truly for you.
+Plus you’ll experience first-hand how fast-paced the restaurant industry can be – and whether it’s truly for you.

-The next step is to consider what kind of restaurant you want to open.
+The next step is to consider what type of restaurant you want to open.
 Think about the type of food you’ll serve, whether it’s a specific cuisine or style.
-Will your restaurant be fine dining, or something more casual and will you offer waiter service or self-service?
+Will your restaurant be fine dining or fast food, and will you offer waiter service or self-service?

 Do your research